 If you’re installing Skype after setting up Droidcam.
 Then, while setting up Skype, you can select Droidcam as your webcam source.
 Also, this will not work on a stock version of skype.
 So download Skype from the site directly.

-1. After logging in to skype App, head over to settings by clicking on three horizontal dots icon.
+1. After logging in to skype App, head over to settings by clicking on the three horizontal dots icon.

 2. Here, click on Audio and Video.
 And, select Droidcam as your camera source.